BZoennchen/supercollider-book/_sources/chapters/supercollider/pattern.md

 In the realm of (other) tools, it seems to be similar.
 Before we think about the being of a hammer, we use it.
 Furthermore, a hammer is always connected to other things, for example, a nail or a wooden chair.
 A tool or an instrument provides us with the means of expression.
 It defines the space of possibilities.
 By limitations, it paradoxically opens up our imagination.

-I think limitation is one the most unterestimated requirements for artistic creation.
+I think limitations are one of the most underestimated requirements for artistic creation.
-If everything is possible nothing will be accomplished.
+If everything is possible, nothing will be accomplished.
 Too much freedom can be a burden for the artist.
-Without boundaries, the complexity of the concrete, the language of the instrument, can not be conquered.
+Without boundaries, the complexity of the concrete -- the language of the instrument -- can not be conquered.
 If we can create everything, we become unable to express anything.
 On the other hand, too strict limitations lead to repetition.
 If the space of possibilities is too narrow, the artist becomes superfluous.
 We encounter the great enemy of any creative process: boredom!

-Consequently, there is no clear optimal amount of limitations, i.e., space of possibilities.
+Consequently, there is no precise optimal amount of limitations, i.e., space of possibilities.
 But changing the space from time to time can be a great source of inspiration.

-Therefore, to find out what space of possibilities you are looking for, I highly recommend that you check out all available tools and if none suits your needs you may want to build your own!
+To find out what space of possibilities you are looking for, I highly recommend you check out all available tools, and if none suits your needs, you may want to build your own!
-Building instruments to express ourselves is one of those wonderful acts a programmer can do!
+Building instruments to express ourselves is one of those beautiful acts a programmer can do!
 Of course, we will always stay in some limited super-space of possibilities defined by the underlying machine we are working on.
-Our machines are able to compute anything that is *Turing-computable*, i.e., (up to this day) everything that we can compute in general.
-However, we are limited by time and space.
-On the computer, this translates to computational time and space complexities.
+We are limit by things that can are *Turing-computable* in a reasonable amount of time.
-If a computation consumes our lifetime it is unpractical.
+If a computation consumes our lifetime, it is unpractical.

-Now let us talk about the space of possibilities that ``sclang`` offers.
+Now let us explore the space of possibilities that ``sclang`` offers.

-## Pattern and Streams
+## Streams

-### Streams

-A [Stream](https://doc.sccode.org/Classes/Stream.html) is basically a series of elements that you can obtain in a **lazy** fashion.
+A [Stream](https://doc.sccode.org/Classes/Stream.html) is a series of elements that you can obtain one after another in a **lazy** fashion.
-It is very similar to an ``Array`` with the difference that it is **lazy**.
+It is very similar to an [Array](https://doc.sccode.org/Classes/Array.html) with the difference that it is **lazy**.
-Laziness means that instead of holding all values of the ``Stream`` in-memory (like an ``Array`` does) values are generated on demand by a function.
+*Laziness* means that instead of holding all values of the stream in memory (like an array does), values are generated on demand by a function.
-Therefore, a ``Stream`` can offer infinitely many values which is impossible for an ``Array``!
+Therefore, a stream can, in principle, offer infinitely many values, which is impossible for an array!
 For example, we can define a function that gives us all integers.

 ```isc